FelipeBarrosCode/RateMyProfileLetsGo-/README.md

  :white_check_mark: Email Verification Implemented / Two Step Verification <br/>
  :white_check_mark:  Add IP addres to new registered profiles (is in IPV4 so kinda loses the purpouse of it) <br />
  :white_check_mark:  Pagination on profile search <br />
+ :white_check_mark:  Configuration Page where the user can change their usernmae/password/email <br />
     <br />
  :x: Implement better UI elements <br />
  :x: Add image by fetching API of social media profiles (I was more focused on backend for this project)<br />